Rishiraj1308/CABZI/docs/FLOWCHART.md

 *   **Audit Trails (`/admin/rides`, `/admin/cure-cases`):** These pages are a direct, read-only view of the `rides` and `emergencyCases` collections, sorted by date, providing a complete historical log.
 *   **Financials (`/admin/audit`, `/admin/bank`):** These panels read aggregated data from partner wallets and expense ledgers to generate P&L statements and financial reports.

-This server-centric, push-based architecture ensures the Cabzi platform is scalable, cost-effective, and provides a seamless real-time experience for all users.
+This server-centric, push-based architecture ensures the Curocity platform is scalable, cost-effective, and provides a seamless real-time experience for all users.